What is a Parcel?

 Parcel Tracking and Auditing

 Our S.T.A.R.
 Storage system was built to create and manage individual parcels and is integrated with our accounting system to reliably track the complex interactions between invoices, purchase orders and parcels over time.
-The system was later upgraded to incorporate DUX Testing (2012) and Secured P2P Lending (2015).
+The system was later upgraded to incorporate DUX Testing (2012) and Secured P2P Loans (2015).

 A parcel based segregated ownership system is inherently transparent and, to an extent, self-auditing because customers have great insight into the assets they own.
 They can check their ownership against the parcel ownership list which serves as the master record for all parcels and is made available to all customers.
 Furthermore, the traceability of parcels through documents means that any potential mistakes will be quickly spotted by staff, customers or auditors and corrected.
 This creates powerful checks and balances, resulting in a reliable and stable system.